Principles of Statistical Inference in Online Problems: Long-run Variance Estimation

+Algorithm \ref{algo:las-cdn} shows that our recommended estimator can be updated in $O(1)$ time.
+To further address users' needs, we enhance our proposal with mini-batch and automatic updates.

+In some online problems, users are not interested in every estimate but estimates at time $n_1, n_2, \ldots$ instead.
+However, none of the existing works address this practical need.
+In light of it, we provide mini-batch update, which consists of two algorithmic modifications:

+\begin{enumerate}[label=(\alph*)] \item removing redundant operations: we take Algorithm \ref{algo:las-cdn} as an example.
+When \hyperref[eq:LASER]{$\LASER(1,1)$} is updated at time $n_{j+1}$ from $n_j$, some intermediate statistics need to be computed at all $n_j+1, n_j+2, \ldots, n_{j+1}$.
+For example, $K_{i,0}$ should be updated by

+as they are used to compute other statistics, e.g., $R_{n_{j+1},0}$.
+However, other statistics that are only related to the output can be computed at time $n_{j+1}$ directly. \item applying vectorized operations: computation time can be further reduced through vectorization; see, e.g., \citet{wickham2019r}.
+While offline estimators can also be vectorized, online estimators have an edge that each update is computed from $n_j$ to $n_{j+1}$ only.
+In contrast, offline estimators may need to compute an update from $1$ to $n_{j+1}$. \end{enumerate}

-By Corollary \ref{coro:mse}, the MSE-optimal parameters depend on \(\kappa_q = |v_q|/\sigma^2\) for some \(q \in \Z^+\).
-To choose \(q\) accounting for the empirical serial dependence, we recommend \(q=1\) (\(q=3\)) for a relatively strongly (weakly) auto-correlated time series.
-Since the online estimate of \(\sigma^2\) is available from the last iteration, it remains to handle \(v_q = \sum_{k \in \Z} |k|^q \gamma_k\) for a fixed \(q\).
-Classical methods such as parametric plug-in \citep{andrews1991} and correlogram threshold \citep{paparoditis2012} are computationally inefficient.
-The computational properties of an online estimator can be preserved by applying them on a pilot sample \citep{wu2009}, but it may be shortsighted in some online problems.
-To fully utilize the increasing sample size in online problems, a natural solution is to also estimate \(v_q\) online.
-Consider Since \hyperref[eq:vqClass]{$\hat{v}_{q,n}$} has a similar form as \hyperref[eq:genClass]{$\hat{\sigma}^2_n$}, our framework, particularly the LASER principles, suggests where the window function takes the form in \eqref{eq:LASER}, \(q,\phi\) are inherited from \hyperref[eq:LASER]{$\hat{\sigma}_{n,\LASER(q,\phi)}^2$}, and \(p\) is recommended to be 1; see Remark \ref{rmk:vq}.
-As \(W_{\LASER(p,\phi)}\) satisfies Principle \hyperref[prin:LASER]{E}, it follows from Propositions \ref{prop:time} and \ref{prop:space} immediately that \hyperref[eq:vqLASER]{$\hat{v}_{q,n,\LASER(p,\phi)}$} can be updated in \(O(1)\) time or space; see Supplement \ref{algo-vq}.
-Updating \hyperref[eq:LASER]{$\hat{\sigma}_{n,\LASER(q,\phi)}^2$} becomes automatic in the sense that users only need to supply the incoming observations, but the smoothing parameters are optimally selected and the computational properties are preserved.
-We detail this automatic optimal parameters selector in Supplement \ref{algo-auto} and compare it with some existing methods in the next example.
+Another enhancement that we provide is automatic update.
+By Corollary \ref{coro:mse}, the $\mathcal{L}^2$-optimal parameters depend on $\kappa_q = |v_q|/\sigma^2$ for some $q \in \Z^+$.
+To choose $q$ accounting for the empirical serial dependence, we recommend $q=1$ ($q=3$) for strongly (weakly) auto-correlated data.
+Since an online estimate of $\sigma^2$ is available from the last iteration, it remains to handle $v_q = \sum_{k \in \Z} |k|^q \gamma_k$.
+Classical methods such as parametric plug-in \citep{andrews1991kernel} are computationally inefficient.
+While we can apply them on a pilot sample \citep{wu2009recursive}, it may be shortsighted in some cases.
+To fully utilize the increasing sample size in online problems, a natural solution is to also estimate $v_q$ online.
+Consider